Air purifiers are portable devices that you can use in an indoor space to reduce unwanted air particles. There are many types of purifiers available.

 The Honeywell True HEPA air purifier is ideal for medium-size rooms.
 It has a HEPA filter and claims to capture “up to 99.97 percent of microscopic allergens, 0.3 microns or larger.”
 It also includes a carbon pre-filter that helps reduce unpleasant odors.

-- Best for: Medium-sized rooms
+Best for: Large rooms

 The Phillips 5000i air purifier is designed for large rooms (up to 454 square feet).
 It claims to have a 99.97 percent allergen removal system, and also protects against gases, particles, bacteria, and viruses.
 It uses two HEPA filters for double air-flow performance.

-- Best for: Large rooms
+Best for: Extra-large rooms

 The RabbitAir’s MinusA2 Ultra Quiet air purifier targets pollutants and odors and features a six-stage filtration system that includes a HEPA filter, activated charcoal carbon filter, and negative ions.
 It works in rooms up to 815 square feet.